MicrosoftDocs/cpp-docs/docs/cpp/friend-cpp.md

 };
 ```

-The preceding example enters the class name `ForwardDeclared` into scope, but the complete declaration — specifically, the portion that declares the function `IsAFriend` — is not known.
-Therefore, the **`friend`** declaration in class `HasFriends` generates an error.
+The preceding example enters the class name `ForwardDeclared` into scope, but the complete declaration (specifically, the portion that declares the function `IsAFriend`) isn't known.  the **`friend`** declaration in class `HasFriends` generates an error.

-Starting in C++11, there are two forms of friend declarations for a class:
+In C++11, there are two forms of friend declarations for a class:

 ```cpp
 friend class F;
 friend F;
 ```

-The first form introduces a new class F if no existing class by that name was found in the innermost namespace. **C++11**: The second form does not introduce a new class; it can be used when the class has already been declared, and it must be used when declaring a template type parameter or a typedef as a friend.
+The first form introduces a new class F if no existing class by that name was found in the innermost namespace. **C++11**: The second form doesn't introduce a new class; it can be used when the class has already been declared, and it must be used when declaring a template type parameter or a `typedef` as a `friend`.

-Use `friend class F` when the referenced type has not yet been declared:
+Use `friend class F` when the referenced type hasn't been declared yet:

 ```cpp
 namespace NS